-There is more than one beach on the edge of Loch Gairloch, in Wester Ross.
+There is more than one beach on the edge of Loch Gairloch in Wester Ross.
 You have a choice of the expansive Big Sand beach, which faces south, the beach at Gairloch itself, just in front of the west-facing golf course and more beaches at Red Point, further round to the south.
 The sea loch also includes access to the village and yachting haven of Badachro, a sheltered area of creeks and woods.
-In short, this is a varied natural environment, with all the conveniences that you’ll need in Gairloch itself.
+In short, this is a varied natural environment, with all the modern conveniences that you’ll need in Gairloch itself.

 What the beach means to Valerie and Jim